 child’s Indian’s interaction with Indian history ends.
 Museums suffer from the neglect of the government.
 Any attempt at pointing to any other narrative is met with violence sometimes even state-approved violence and arrests .
 Few Indians, if ever, learn in detail about the destruction of Nalanda (it just disappeared, right?), the Vijayanagar empire (who cares about south India?), Shivaji’s son-in-law’s betrayal (irking Marathas again?), the role of Indian soldiers in the two World Wars, 1962 battle of Chushul (no bad light on Nehru, please), and the whole history of the north-east (the racial discrimination at its worst).

-$500 million (₹ 3600 crore) has been allocated by the BJP-led govt to build the world’s tallest statue devoted to Shivaji.
+$500 million (₹ 3600 crores) has been allocated by the BJP-led govt to build the world’s tallest statue devoted to Shivaji.
 The statue is a symbol.
-Symbols are powerful and politicians understand that.
-The intentions are noble, the goal isn’t.
+Symbols are powerful, and politicians understand that.
+The intentions are noble; the goal isn’t.
 In fact, given the price tag, the statue symbolizes everything that’s wrong with RSS-BJP driven nationalism is, low on intellectual agenda and

 - For the sake of completeness, there is another narrative of Indian history, the P.N.
 Oak‘s version.
 It circulates, primarily, on social media.
-And like Pakistani historians uses active imagination in lieu of facts.
+And like Pakistani historians uses active imagination instead of facts.

 - Some believe that Indian textbooks glorify Muslim rulers at the expense of others, I believe that to some effect is a coincidence of the fact that Indian textbooks take a Delhi-centric view of Indian history and Muslim rulers dominated there in past 1000 years, of course, that is only a partial reason.